Aimo Lahti: Master Armorer in the Finnish Army

 Lahti continued to design weapons until the end of the Continuation War when the Allied Control Commission questioned him about the lost 30 assault rifles that he was designing and other topics.
-The commission made a decision that he would not be allowed to work as a weapon designer anymore.
+The commission banned him from working as a weapon designer anymore.
 He enjoyed a Finnish Army’s Major General’s pension after the age of 50, until his death in 1970 in Jyväskylä at the age of 73.